-For additional information, technical assistance, training, or system access, please contact the Texas Data Exchange Bureau at the phone number or email address below.
+For additional information, technical assistance, training, or system access, please contact the Texas Data Exchange Program Office at the phone number or email address below.

-The TXDPS TDEx Program works closely with the Federal Bureau of Investigation, Criminal Justice Information Systems (CJIS) National Data Exchange (N-DEx) Program Office.
-This partnership includes the promotion of Texas incident based records and related criminal justice information contributed to TDEx by local criminal justice partners for improved information sharing at the national level.
-The FBI CJIS Division N-DEx System provides criminal justice users, nationwide, with a powerful investigative tool to search, link, analyze, and share criminal justice information such as incident/case report and arrest data, booking and incarceration data, probation/parole data, and expanded DOJ data sources on a national basis to a degree never before possible.
+The TXDPS TDEx Program works closely with the Federal Bureau of Investigation, Criminal Justice Information Systems (CJIS) National Data Exchange Program Office.
+This partnership includes the promotion of Texas incident-based records and related criminal justice information to N-DEx for improved information sharing at the national level.
+The FBI CJIS Division N-DEx System provides law enforcement and criminal justice users, nationwide, with a powerful investigative tool to search, link, analyze, and share criminal justice information on a national basis, to a degree never before possible.
+Examples of this information include incident/case report and arrest data, booking and incarceration data, probation and parole data, and expanded DOJ data sources.
 N-DEx allows authorized users to detect relationships between people, places, things, and crime characteristics and to link information across jurisdictions.
 N-DEx was developed in collaboration with the law enforcement community and is accessible to authorized users within law enforcement and criminal justice communities.

 TXDPS requires that every participating Texas agency execute an N-DEx User Agreement.
-Agencies wishing to gain access must also complete the N-DEx Agency Administrator (AA) Assignment form (appoints one or more individual(s) to administer all of the agency's N-DEx users and acts as TXDPS point of contact).
+Agencies wishing to gain access to the information in N-DEx must also complete the N-DEx Agency Administrator (AA) Assignment form, a form used to appoint one or more individuals to administer all of the agency's N-DEx users and act as TXDPS point of contact.
 A Privileged User Application and a Rules of Behavior form must also be completed by the assigned AA.
 To request the required forms or to verify if your agency has an assigned AA, please contact us.
-The User Agreement and Agency Administrator forms must be signed by the head of your agency (or their appointed designee authorized to contractually obligate the agency).
+The User Agreement and Agency Administrator forms must be signed by the head of your agency (or their appointed designee authorized to contractually obligate your agency).
 You may return these documents via fax, email, or mail to:

 Please visit the following link for information related to the N-DEx Program: